Step 9: Test the Application

 Before testing your application, verify that you accomplished the tasks in the previous tutorial steps.
 Using the DuploCloud Portal, confirm that:

-An Infrastructure and Plan exist, both with the name NONPROD.
+An exist, both named NONPROD.

-The NONPROD infrastructure has EKS Enabled.
+The NONPROD infrastructure has EKS.

-An HTTPS Application Load Balancer has been created.
+An has been created.

 In the DuploCloud Portal, navigate to Kubernetes -> Services.
 The Services page displays.